TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

 This version of the uibuilder front-end library supports the dynamic manipulation of your web pages.
 This is achieved either by loading a JSON file describing the layout and/or by sending messages from Node-RED via a uibuilder node where the messages contain a `msg._ui` property.

 Please see the next section for details.

+### Dynamic content limitations

+There are currently a small number of limitations of this approach that you should be aware of.

+#### Positioning new elements before existing ones rather than after

+If you want to add something new before siblings rather than at the end, this is not yet handled.

+For example, if you wanted to add a new list entry at the start of the list, you would need to `remove` then `add` the whole list.

+#### Updates and sub-components

+If you want to `update` an existing element and update a sub-component (such as a specific list entry), the sub-components MUST already exist (because this is an update action).
+If that is not the case and instead you want to add a new sub-component, you must have a separate `add` action and select the parent component.

 ### Dynamic content details